fr0derick/joker-synergy-visualisation/README.md

 There are 150 jokers in Balatro (the wiki page says 151, but that is incorrect) and the amount of nodes displayed is 152.
-One of them is ``No synergies`` but I have no idea what the other one is yet
+One of them is ``No synergies`` and the other one is Seance (but with é so it sees that as an extra node)

 # Final Result